keraldrich/OOP-PROJECT/README.md

       }
     }

-//Checks if the file tasks.txt exists
-If yes, it reads each line and adds it to the list That’s how your tasks “come back” when you reopen the app
+//checks if the file tasks.txt exists if yes, it reads each line and adds it to the list that’s how your tasks “come back” when you reopen the app